Vegan Intuitive Eating: Can They Coexist?

 Intuitive eating can be vegan friendly.

-While the book does talk about animal foods, like fish in the nutrition section, we know that fish is not required for a health diet!
+While the book does talk about animal foods, like fish in the nutrition section, we know that fish is not required for a healthy diet!

-If you want to learn more about a planning a healthy vegan diet in a fad free way, check out our super helpful Vegan for Beginners, and How to Make a Vegan Shopping List for Beginners posts.
+If you want to learn more about a planning a healthy vegan diet in a fad-free way, check out my super helpful Vegan for Beginners Guide, and my Vegan Grocery Shopping post.

-And finally, if you have concerns or need help intuitive eating as a vegan, a dietitian can help!
+And finally, if you have concerns or need help intuitive eating as a vegan, consult a Registered Dietitian!
 Some are even certified intuitive eating counselors.

-You can check out my conversation with one of them on the podcast here!
+You can check out my conversation with one of them on the Plant Powered You podcast (here’s the episode)!

 How To Be a Intuitive Eater as a Vegan